grow-graphics/gd/Readme.md

 Additionally, arguments are passed to Godot as pointers so any function calls will cause their arguments to escape to the heap even though they do not esacpe.
-Hopefully this can be avoided in the future.

 (https://github.com/golang/go/issues/27538)